The miracle week in Costa Rica

-No matter how you spend the holiday, you are sure to see a variety of religious traditions and a unique aspect of Costa Rican culture.
+No matter how you spend the holiday, you can be sure to see a variety of religious traditions and a unique aspect of Costa Rican culture.

-So, if you plan to visit Costa Rica on Easter you should be aware about some things.
+So, if you plan to visit Costa Rica on Easter you should be aware of some things:

 If you prefer quiet beach walks, Semana Santa may stretch a bit your patience.
-You should avoid the beaches and go more into the central valley for example to San José, La Fortuna, Monteverde.
+You should avoid the beaches and go more into the central valley, for example San José, La Fortuna, or Monteverde.